In the spotlight. Five movies filmed on our doorstep

-Read moreDetailsWokingham has been named one of the happiest places to live in Great Britain, according to a new national ranking.
+Read moreDetailsWokingham has long been celebrated as one of the best places to live in the UK.

 Read moreDetailsWokingham Today is dedicated to providing news online across the whole of the Borough of Wokingham.
 It is a Social Enterprise, existing to support the various communities in Wokingham Borough.